How Bone Density Affects Dental Implants

-Dental implants are restorations that dentists use to replace missing teeth.
+How Bone Density Affects Dental Implants from Smiles by Design, PC in Huntsville, ALDental implants are restorations that dentists use to replace missing teeth.
 Patients interested in this treatment must determine if they are an ideal candidate for this procedure.
 Systemic health conditions such as low bone density can create challenges for dental surgery.
 The patient should disclose all health history concerns to the dental team.
 Together, the patient and dentist can choose a treatment plan that is most beneficial for the patient's unique situation.

 3 considerations about bone density and dental implants